LeeYang2019/readCVSFile/README.md

 - `<name>_category_tables/` (detail + summary for every category)
 - `per_source_debug.csv`, `category_rule_matches.csv`, `category_rule_misses.csv`, `category_rule_summary.csv`

+### Automator integration

+Use `scripts/automator_runner.sh` as the body of an Automator “Run Shell Script” action (set shell to `/bin/zsh`).
+The script:
+1. Logs to `~/Downloads/ExpensesRunner.log`.
+2. Accepts drag-and-drop files/folders or prompts via a picker when nothing is provided.
+3. Invokes `python -m expenses.cli` inside this repository so the package is on `PYTHONPATH`.

+Adjust the `PYTHON`, `WORKDIR`, or `MODULE` variables near the top if your installation paths differ.

 ## Development

 The code is organized under the `expenses` package: